 The average price of exports from Spain was consistently below the other subject countries until the imposition of measures.
-While it is below the average export price of countries not subject to measures, the margin has narrowed in 2018.
+While it was still below the average export price of countries not subject to measures, the margin narrowed in 2018.
+Spain recommenced exports to Australian in 2020 at average FOB prices that were below the other subject countries' average prices.

 Prior to measures, Taiwanese average prices were below most of the exporting countries.
-After re-entering to the market in 2017, Taiwanese export prices have been high with only Singaporean prices being higher in 2017.
-Taiwanese prices lowered in 2018, however have increased in 2019.
+After re-entering the market in 2017, Taiwanese export prices have been high with only Singaporean prices being higher in 2017.
+Taiwanese prices lowered in 2018, however increased in 2019 and in the first two quarters of 2020.

-The Commission's analysis of the average pricing of exporters is at Confidential Attachment 3.
+The Commission's analysis of the average pricing of exporters is at Confidential Attachment 6.